CherylHemphill/Note-Tracker/README.md

 * [Contributing](#contributing)

 ## Installation
 Within the terminal run the command <b> npm i -s </b>.
-This will install necessary dependencies. <br> Next you can rung the command <b> node server.js </b> to see the port you will be using. <br> You may also access the note tracker by going to    in your browser for a quicker access point to notes.
+This will install necessary dependencies. <br> Next you can rung the command <b> node server.js </b> to see the port you will be using. <br> You may also access the note tracker by going to   https://quick-note.herokuapp.com/ in your browser for a quicker access point to notes.

 ## Usage

+![alt
+text](assets/screenshot.png)

 ## License